4 DAYS FROM $1,249

 Arrive in Cairo and relax in the Egyptian capital

 Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
 Settle into your surroundings here in the hub of Egyptian culture and unwind in your deluxe hotel.
-This evening, join your Cruise Director and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel with some entertainment.
+This evening, join your Cruise Director and fellow travelers for a Welcome Dinner at the hotel with some entertainment.

 See the treasures of King Tut at the Grand Egyptian Museum